Man indicted after admitting to killing his best friend

-MEMPHIS, Tenn. — A Memphis man has been indicted in the shooting death of his bestfriend.
+MEMPHIS, Tenn. — A Memphis man has been indicted in the shooting death of his bestfriend, according to Shelby County District Attorney General Amy Weirich.

 Zavonne Bell, 20, was indicted by a grand jury on a count of reckless homicide Friday.